 - Tumor.
 A large tumor can press against and deflate the lung, as opposed to blocking the air passages.

 - Low blood oxygen (hypoxemia).
-Atelectasis hampers your lungs' ability to get oxygen to the alveoli.
+Atelectasis makes it more difficult for your lungs to get oxygen to the air sacs (alveoli).

 - Pneumonia.
-You're at greater risk of developing pneumonia until the atelectasis has been cleared.
+Your risk for pneumonia continues until the atelectasis goes away.
 Mucus in a collapsed lung may lead to infection.

 Atelectasis in children is often caused by a blockage in the airway.
 To decrease atelectasis risk, keep small objects out of reach of children.

-In adults, atelectasis most commonly occurs after surgery.
-If you're scheduled for surgery, talk with your doctor about how to reduce your risk of atelectasis.
+In adults, atelectasis most commonly occurs after major surgery.
+If you're scheduled for surgery, talk with your doctor about strategies to reduce your risk.
+Some research suggests that certain breathing exercises and muscle training may lower the risk of atelectasis after certain surgeries.